jokale/jokale.github.io/_posts/2020-06-02-redux_flow_joanna_style.markdown

 Our reducer matches our type which is ``` 'FETCH_THREADDS' ``` with the relevant case statement which is also ```'FETCH_THREADDS' ``` and our reducers allows us to return our payload of data and allow that data to be saved in the store as threads.

-The process repeats because the first time around when we were trying to get access to the store there was nothing in our store this was just allowing us to create a foundation so when we have access to the data it renders pretty quickly.
+The process repeats because the first time around when we were trying to get access to the store there was nothing in our store this was just allowing us to create a foundation so when we have access to the data it renders pretty quickly (However the component also mounts whenever there is a change in the store)

 So again we able to get a specific state from our store and allow it to pass the props to the relevant components.